• Skip to primary navigation

 • Using a light dusting of flour on your surface and rolling pin, roll the pastry out to fit a 9" tart tin

-• Smooth the pastry out in the tin and prick the bottom with a fork
+• Smooth the pastry out in the tin, trim the edges and prick the bottom with a fork

-• Scrunch up some baking paper and cover the pastry, then add baking beans.
+• Scrunch up some baking paper and cover the pastry, then add baking beans (you can also use dried beans or rice).
 Bake it for 15 minutes

 • Remove the pastry from the oven and remove the baking paper and baking beans.
 Put it back in the oven and bake it for 10 minutes